monika200/AWS/README.md

-This is a AWS repository.
-It contains three folders as follows.
+This is a repository name AWS.
+It contains three files as follows.
 - Python - It contains python programs inside program sub folder and outputs in image folder.
 - Cloud - It explains
   * What is Cloud?